Effective Date: 2022-03-23

-Ask.fm is currently operated by Ask.fm Europe, Ltd., an Irish limited liability company (the “Company”).
-The Company’s registration number is 551873 and its registered office is at Arthur Cox Building Earlsfort Terrace Dublin 2, Ireland.
+Ask.fm Europe Limited is an Irish limited liability company with registration number 551873 and a registered office at 6th Floor, South Bank House, Barrow Street, Dublin 4, Ireland.

 How we collect, process and store information depends in part on how you use the Services.
 You may register to use the Services (“Registered User”).
 You can use some of the Services without creating an account (“Guest User”) or providing any information other than information that is automatically collected as explained below.
 The different categories of information we collect from you are described below.

-Information about you.
-We may collect information from you during your use of the Services, including your name, username, password, email address, postal address, phone number, mobile phone number, payment information, gender, birth year, and other information you provide or post on our Services or allow us to access when you do certain things, such as:
+We may collect information from you during your use of the Services, including your name, username, password, e-mail address, postal address, phone number, mobile phone number, payment information, gender, birth year, and other information you provide or post on our Services or allow us to access when you do certain things, such as:

 - Sign up and complete our registration form;